samorna/f25post/readme.md

 Clone this repository or download the zip file and unzip, then cd into the new folder.

-Then as "root" or if your user has sudo power:
+Then as a sudo-enabled user run:

 (it may ask for the sudo password twice)